zeusta/Docs/extensions/Guide By Functions/Magento 2/Dropship.md

 **“Drop-shipping (Drop-ship)** is a term to describe the retailer does not keeping goods in stock, but instead transferring sales orders and shipment details to the wholesaler/ supplier, who then ships the goods directly to the customer.”

-With Dropship extension, you will act as the retailer, passing the order information onto your supplier for shipping.
+With Dropship module, you will act as the retailer, passing the order information onto your supplier for shipping.
 As items on drop-ship are not passed through your hands, they don’t affect to the Qty. and inventory movements in your warehouses.

 ### Drop-ship Process